gift56/banquee/README.md

 - DELETE /api/accounts/:id: Delete an account.
 - GET /api/transactions: Get all transactions for a user.
 - POST /api/transactions: Perform a transaction (transfer, deposit, withdraw).

+## Client
+  Prerequisites
+  Before setting up the client, make sure you have Node.js and npm installed.

+### Setup
+ Navigate to the client folder: